-Company to host webcast and conference call today, Thursday, March 5, 2020, at 4:30 pm ET
+Company to host webcast and conference call on Friday, March 8, 2019 at 8:00 am ET

-WALTHAM, Mass., March 05, 2020 (GLOBE NEWSWIRE) -- Eloxx Pharmaceuticals, Inc., (ELOX) a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel therapeutics to treat cystic fibrosis and other diseases caused by nonsense mutations limiting production of functional proteins, today reported its financial results for the three and twelve months ended December 31, 2019 and provided a business update.
+WALTHAM, Mass., March 08, 2019 (GLOBE NEWSWIRE) -- Eloxx Pharmaceuticals, Inc., (ELOX) a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel therapeutics to treat cystic fibrosis, cystinosis, inherited retinal disorders, and other diseases caused by nonsense mutations limiting production of functional proteins, today reported its financial results for the three and twelve months ended December 31, 2018 and provided a business update.

 Cystic Fibrosis Program Updates

 An abstract reporting on new data demonstrating the ability of ELX-02 to restore production of the CFTR protein has been accepted for presentation at the ECFS Basic Science Meeting on May 25th-27th titled: “CFTR protein detection in organoids from healthy and CF patients with nonsense mutations support using organoid model to test ELX-02 mediated CFTR read-through restoration”.